chrisdewa/unbelipy/README.md

 - member_count
 - symbol (currency)

-UnbeliClient also has a rate_limit_data attribute with information returned with each request from the API.
+### UnbeliClient init parameters:
+- `token` unbelivaboat's client token.
+- `prevent_rate_limits` (bool) if enabled (True, the default) the client will do its best to prevent 429 type errors (rate limits).
+This will work even on concurrent tasts or loops.
+- `retry_rate_limits` (bool) if enabled (True, default is False) the client will retry requests after getting a 429 error.
+It will sleep through the retry_after time stipulated by UnbelivaBoat's API

+### UnbeliClient public attributes
+- `rate_limits`: this class features attributes about the state of each route.
+They Update after each request.
+  Bucket Attributes.
+Each of the following contain an async context manager to prevent 429s in case its enabled and contain information about the specific route rate limit headers.
+    `rate_limits.get_balance`
+    `rate_limits.edit_balance`
+    `rate_limits.set_balance`
+    `rate_limits.get_leaderboard`
+    `rate_limits.get_guild`
+    `rate_limits.get_permissions`
+  rate limit Methods:
+    `rate_limits.currently_limited()` - returns a dictionary containing the bucket name, and a boolean indicating if they're currently limited
+    `rate_limits.any_limited()` - returns a bool indicating if any bucket is currently being limited `rate_limits.is_limited(name: str)` - returns a bool indicating if the specified bucket is being limited

-# Nots:
+# Know Issues:
-- '-Infinity' is accepted by the API as a parameter for cash or bank (edit_balance and set_balance), but it doesn't work.
+- `'-Infinity'` is accepted by the API as a parameter for cash or bank (edit_balance and set_balance), but it doesn't work.
-- For the moment concurrent operations will still trigger 429 errors, it's still being worked on.
+- `client.edit_balace` which sends a patch request sometimes comes back with a 404 error even when the url and data parameterns are correct, even on repeated requests with the exact same data.

+# Credits
+- Currently global rate limit is handled by Martijn Pieters' [aiolimiter](https://github.com/mjpieters/aiolimiter).